superxuang/caffe_triple-branch_FCN/README.md

 # Triple-branch Fully Convolutional Networks for Organ Localization in CT image
-This is a modified version of [Caffe](https://github.com/BVLC/caffe) which supports the **3D Triple-branch Fully Convolutional Networks** as described in our paper [**Multiple Organ Localization in CT Image using Anisotropic Triple-branch Fully Convolutional Networks**](Under review).
+This is a modified version of [Caffe](https://github.com/BVLC/caffe) which supports the **3D Triple-branch Fully Convolutional Networks** as described in our paper [**Multiple Organ Localization in CT Image using Anisotropic Triple-branch Fully Convolutional Networks**] (This paper has been submitted to a journal and is under review now).

 <img src="./workflow.png"/>